dyarawilliams/countdown-timer/README.md

 # countdown-timer

-This is an implementation of a Countdown Timer using HTML, CSS, and JavaScript.
+This is an implementation of a Countdown Timer using HTML, CSS, and vanilla JavaScript.